Austria’s president hopes for reelection without runoff

 Recent campaign posters for Van der Bellen, who hails from the environmentalist Green party but is running as an independent, featured the slogan “The Safe Choice in Stormy Times.”

-Austria has faced political disruptions in recent years, going through five chancellors during Van der Bellen’s first term.
+Austria has faced political disruption in recent years, going through five chancellors during Van der Bellen’s first term.

 After conservative Chancellor Sebastian Kurz’s governing coalition with the Freedom Party collapsed in scandal in 2019, the president appointed an interim Cabinet of non-partisan experts under Brigitte Bierlein, then the head of the Constitutional Court.